GCG64/GaloombaCatGamer64/README.md

-- 👋 Hi, I’m YarnDrawz
+- 👋 Hi, I’m GCG64
-- 👀 idk what can i do
+- 👀 i don't know what can i do
 - 🌱 like for years
 - 🍕 thats all you need to know